tbduong/public_library_app/2_library_users.md

 rails g model library_user user:references library:references
 ```

-In the future we can store other things on the `library_user` model that a relevant to someone's memembership to a library.
+In the future we can store other things on the `library_user` model that are relevant to someone's membership in a library.

 We will also need two different controllers for each of these models.
 Let's start by being able to do CRUD with Libraries.